nattu1989/FinalProject/README.md

 Persistence of data used: JSON server

-You may use the following credentials as to login with different role:
+You may use the following credentials as to login with different roles:

-  Username    Password
-  admin       admin
-  manager     manager
-  staff       staff
+  u: admin p: admin, u: manager p: manager, u: staff, p: staff

 These users will have the respective role assigned to them.